laravel/docs/quickstart-intermediate.md

 <a name="building-layouts-and-views"></a>
 ## Building Layouts & Views

-This application only has a single view which contains a form for adding new tasks as well as a listing of all current tasks.
+The primary part of this application only has a single view which contains a form for adding new tasks as well as a listing of all current tasks.
 To help you visualize the view, here is a screenshot of the finished application with basic Bootstrap CSS styling applied:

 ![Application Image](http://laravel.com/assets/img/quickstart/basic-overview.png)